mSengera/Planning-and-Heuristic-Search_Uni-Paderborn/8-puzzle-problem_best-first-search/readme.md

 ## Solving the problem with grapgh algorithm
 I solved the problem with an graph algorithm, the best first search.
 The algorithm is programmed in python.

-## Solving the problem with heuristics
+### Solving the problem with heuristics
-We can assume following heuristics:
+We assume following heuristics:

 - h1(n) = number ob misplaced tiles
 - h2(n) = sum of manhatten distances of misplaced tiles